 It’s very healthy.
+And gluten free.
 While the term ‘superfood’ is a bit inflationary, tofu is a fair candidate.
-It’s a moderate protein that, impressively, also contains the essential amino acids you find in meat — along with a roll call of nutrients and minerals.
+It packs a decent amount of protein along with, impressively, all nine essential amino acids you find in meat — plus some bonus nutrients and minerals.
 But it’s not all fun.
-Eating tofu isn’t recommended for people with poor thyroid function, a history of kidney stones, or women with estrogen sensitivity.
+Eating tofu isn’t recommended for people with poor thyroid gland function, a history of kidney stones, or women with estrogen sensitivity.

 Is tofu good for the environment?

-Critics of tofu (great band name) claim that soy farming uses a lot of land, and point to deforestation in the Amazon as proof.
-But the fatal flaw in this logic is that almost 80% of soybean production goes to feeding livestock.
-So, ironically, if you’re strident against soy deforestation, eating less meat is a pretty effective solution.
+Critics of tofu claim that soy farming uses a lot of land, and point to deforestation in the Amazon as proof.
+But the fatal flaw in this logic is that almost 80% of soybean production goes to feeding livestock — where it takes 10g of soy protein to make only 2g of meat.
+So, ironically, if you’re strident against soy deforestation, swapping meat for tofu is a pretty effective solution.

 Generally, if soybeans are fed directly to humans, instead of through animals, the climate wins.
-The carbon footprint of tofu should sit around 10% that of chicken.
-But, this can rocket to 200% if that tofu comes from deforested pastures, says the Carbon Trust.
-How to get around this?
-Buying organic-certified tofu — preferably not from South America — can save you from problematic supply chains, and lower your carbon footprint from food.
+The carbon footprint of tofu ideally sits around 10% that of chicken.
+But, this can rocket to 200% if that tofu comes from deforested land, says the Carbon Trust.
+Unfortunately, there’s not much evidence that buying organic helps here.
+What’s more important is origin.
+Avoid tofu from regions with low protection against deforestation, like Brazil.